Michael F. Ashby: Career and research

-Ashby has revolutionized the approach to the selection of materials to take into account four aspects: feature, material, geometry, and processes; moreover, he worked with the division in classes and subclasses.
-In doing so he has developed a comprehensive approach that associates to the expected mechanical functions of an object a performance index that has to be optimized.
+Ashby has revolutionised the approach to the selection of materials to take into account four aspects: feature, material, geometry, and processes; moreover, he worked with the division in classes and subclasses.
+In doing so he has developed a comprehensive approach that associates to the expected mechanical functions of an object a performance index that has to be optimised.
 These indices allow to better take into account all the properties required of a material, such as specific stiffness (ratio between the elastic modulus and density) instead of single elastic module.
 His approach allows one to rationally choose the most suitable materials for each application.

 In practice, this approach firstly asks to identify the performance index starting from the expected function and geometry.
 Then it is possible to select thresholds for certain properties in order to select the most useful materials from those present in a database that has some 80,000 materials.
 The division into classes allows pre-selecting representative materials and therefore working only with certain classes of materials.
 Finally, the selected materials are shown in a 2-dimensional chart, called the Ashby diagram, in order to view those with the highest performance index.
 These diagrams often contain also nanostructured materials and composites.